raza-abidii/Raza-abidii/README.md

 - 👋 Hi, I’m @Raza-abidi
-- 👀 I’m interested in blockchain and cyber security
+- 👀 I’m interested in machine learning and blockchain technology
-- 🌱 I’m currently learning python
+- 🌱 I’m currently working on machine learning and deep learning
 - 💞️ I’m looking to collaborate on anything realted to web and AI
 <!---
 Raza-husain/Raza-husain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.